sorteocomps/competiton-logs/README.md

 - Only initials are included, not full names
 - No email addresses or other PII
 - Ticket IDs allow correlation with winning tickets

+Note: A single ticket list is used for all prizes in multi-prize draws.
+Each prize uses a different blockchain commitment and random seed to select winners from this same ticket list.

 ### 3. reveals.json